 I’ve set it up on my site and so far I’ve peeked at these features:

 So far it’s impressive given that its also free.
 Yet to try these features:

 We’re moving from Rockwell to Greenbelt.
 It’s incredible how much stuff we have.

 When setting up a webserver on a Raspberry Pi v.2, running Raspian OS, you can choose Apache or go for something a little lighter.
-If you follow the instrutions from the Raspberry Pi website you will encounter a Cherokee installation error.
+If you follow the instructions from the Raspberry Pi website you will encounter a Cherokee installation error.

-I havent found anything that is light and will work on Raspian except Cherokee.
+I haven’t found anything that is light and will work on Raspian except Cherokee.

-I encountered a cherokee installation error and I had a few other issues installing it.
+I encountered a Cherokee installation error and I had a few other issues installing it.
 If you read the documentation on Raspberrypi.org you will find some “solutions” that just don’t work.